oemof/oemof-solph/docs/introductory_tutorials/home_pv_battery_system.rst

     "Annuity for the battery", "€ ", , , , 1000.00, 89.53, 188.02
     "Total annual costs", "€ ", 629.9, 479.03, 477.41, 1267.65, 398.66, 459.76
     "Autarky", "% ", 0, 42, 40.21, 88.48, 75.18, 90

+.. admonition:: Learning
+    :class: important

+    You can define the full load time of a ``Flow`` to limit its energy transfer.
+    Here, this has been used to accieve a minimum autarky.

 You can get the complete (uncommented) code for this step:
 :download:`home_pv_6.py </../tutorials/introductory/home_pv/home_pv_6.py>`